pinellolab/connect_jupyter_lab/README.md

 1. **SSH access** to one of the remote machines listed above
 2. **Your SSH key set up** (see setup instructions below if you haven't done this)

+### 🔐 VPN Requirement

+**⚠️ IMPORTANT: If you are outside the MGB network, you MUST connect to the VPN first!**

+The lab servers are only accessible from within the MGB network.
+If you're working from home or outside the hospital, connect to the MGB VPN before using this script.

 ## 🚀 Quick Start (If SSH is already set up)

 1. **Clone the repository:**